 What is community?
 It’s difficult to define, but since the GSLG’s began in 2002, some definitions have emerged, including:

 - a sense of belonging, a sense of mattering

 - building connections, relationships

 Proposals may address a specific constituency such as families; they may cross departments or focus within a discipline; they may target several residence halls, or a variety of student groups.
 Their purpose should be to explore the role and relevance of community in creating a more balanced and fulfilling graduate experience.
 Scroll through the project archive for a brief description of past projects.

 If you are interested in applying for funding, see the guidelines below.

-The next deadline for proposals is Friday, October 12, 2018.
-The proposal form is available here.
+The deadline for proposals was Friday, October 12, 2018.
 Funding decisions will be announced in early December and funds will be available beginning January 2019.

 Contact the Grants program with questions at gslg [at] mit.edu.